Tips & Tricks

 What sets you apart from the competition?

-• In brief bullet points: 3–5 specific advantages
+• In short bullet points: 3–5 concrete benefits

 • Focus on impact rather than technical features